 Source: Adapted from The International Tankers Owners Pollution Federation Limited & Energy Information Administration, World Oil Transit Chokepoints.

 The structure of the global oil shipping network is relatively simple.
-The bulk of the oil transported (62%) uses maritime transportation, which follows very specific routes and is constrained by strategic passages commonly referred to as chokepoints.
-The Persian Gulf is a major source of oil shipped by maritime transportation, with maritime routes reaching Europe through the Suez Canal, China, Japan, and South Korea, through the Strait of Malacca, and North America through the Cape of Good Hope.
-Most of this transits through the Strait of Hormuz, the most important strategic location with the equivalent of above 20 million barrels of oil transiting per day.
-Russian oil exports are going through the Strait of Oresund, mostly towards European markets.
+The bulk of the oil transported (60% to 70%) uses maritime transportation, which follows very specific routes and is constrained by strategic passages commonly referred to as chokepoints.
+The Persian Gulf is a major source of oil shipped by maritime transportation, only accessible through the Strait of Hormuz, which represents the world’s critical oil route with the equivalent of above 20 million barrels of oil transiting per day, which is about 25% of the global oil maritime trade.
+This route extends via maritime routes, reaching Europe through the Suez Canal, China, Japan, and South Korea through the Strait of Malacca, and North America via the Cape of Good Hope.
+Russian oil exports pass through the Strait of Oresund, mostly to European markets.
 Limited oil trade takes place across the Pacific since there are few significant producers.
 Most Mexican oil exports are bound for the United States, while Indonesia has ceased to be a significant oil exporter.

-Major continental movements not shown on the map involved the Russian and former Soviet Republic’s petroleum being shipped to Europe by pipeline, and Alaskan and Canadian petroleum being shipped to the United States by pipeline.
+Major continental movements not shown on the map involved the shipment of Russian and former Soviet Republics’ petroleum to Europe by pipeline, and the shipment of Alaskan and Canadian petroleum to the United States by pipeline.
 Other important oil shipments are from Africa to North America and Europe, from the North Sea to Europe, and from South America to North America.